mtungle/jekyll-now/_posts/2018-10-21-Random-Forest-Example.md

+---
+layout: post
+description: We want to predict the max temperature for tomorrow in Seattle, WA using one year of past weather data.
+tags: Machine-Learning Python
+---

-We want to predict the max temperature for tomorrow in Seattle, WA using one year of past weather data
+We want to predict the max temperature for tomorrow in Seattle, WA using one year of past weather data.

 ### Data Preparation